Managing—And Even Leveraging—The Conflict That Comes With Cognitive Differences

 Dive into this topic by watching the video, followed by key explanations below.

-For different people to get smarter together, their different ways of thinking need to actually combine.
+For different people to get smarter together, they need to actually combine their different ways of thinking.

 This creates friction, which can either be productive or destructive.

-This, called “organizational silence,” is more harmful to group progress than disagreeing.
+This concept, called “organizational silence,” can be more harmful to group progress than heavy disagreement.